 In the latest edition of the Crypto Finance House View, we cover the following topics:

-By William Ery
+Written by William Ery

 All information in this document is provided for general information purposes only and with no warranty or liability for accuracy, completeness, or fitness for a particular purpose.
 No information provided in this document constitutes or is intended as investment advice.
 This document is not, and is not intended as, an offer, recommendation, or solicitation to invest in financial instruments including crypto assets.
 Crypto Finance is a financial group supervised by the Swiss Financial Market Supervisory Authority FINMA on a consolidated basis with Crypto Finance AG as a securities firm and Crypto Finance (Asset Management) AG as an asset manager for collective investments with the corresponding FINMA licenses.
 This document and its content including any brand names, logos, designs, and trademarks, and all related rights, are the property of the Crypto Finance Group and Deutsche Börse Group.
 They may not be reproduced or reused without their prior consent.